ormf/timer/README.md

 ## Install

-Clone the repository and open Timer.html in a browser.
+Git Clone the repository at https//:github.com/ormf/timer and open Timer.html in a browser.
 Before cloning you can check it out at this URL:

 https://selma.hfmdk-frankfurt.de/finnendahl/timer/